RitoShark/lol-blender/README.md

 1. Make sure you imported the SKL+SKN first
 2. Check that bone names match between model and animation
 3. Verify frame rate is set to 30 FPS

-### "lol2gltf.exe not found" warning

-**Effect:** Import still works using fallback method, but may be slower.

-**To fix (optional):**
-1. Download lol2gltf from: https://github.com/Crauzer/lol2gltf/releases
-2. Place `lol2gltf.exe` in the addon's `lol2gltf-main` folder
-3. Restart Blender

 ## Technical Details